What is burnout?

 Find a new way to look at your work

-If you hate your job, consider quitting and finding a new one that you like is the obvious solution.
+If you hate your job, consider quitting, and finding a new one that you like is the obvious solution.
 But in South Africa, it is not feasible to leave a job you don’t want anymore with its high unemployment rate.
 Most of us have to work to pay the bills.

 Try to find some value in your work.

 For example, focus on how your role helps others, for example, or provides a much-needed product or service.
 Focus on aspects of the job you enjoy, even if it’s just chatting with your coworkers at lunch.
-Changing your attitude towards your career can help you regain a sense of purpose and control.
+Changing your attitude toward your career can help you regain a sense of purpose and control.

 If burnout seems inevitable, try to take a complete break from work.